In-depth reviews

 Some American owners have reported worrying issues with the car accelerating independently when cruise control is active, but otherwise there are no other significant recurring issues with the Model 3.

-As a brand, Tesla came second in Driver Power's list of the 29 best car manufacturers, which is an impressive showing for a young brand competing with the likes of Ford and Mercedes.
-However, a first-year fault percentage of 44% was the highest of any carmaker listed; nearly half of respondents have had issues, but that shows owners are prepared to put up with some teething issues, thanks to their love for the brand.
+As a brand, Tesla came second in Driver Power's list of the 32 best car manufacturers, which is a hugely impressive showing for a young brand competing with the likes of Ford and Mercedes.

 Safety